-RoSPA Advanced Drivers and Riders aims to help save lives and prevent injuries by improving the driving and motorcycling standards of the general public.
+RoSPA Advanced Drivers and Riders aims are to help save lives and prevent injuries by improving the driving and motorcycling standards of the general public.
 It does this by providing advanced driving and advanced motorcycling tests and a system of regular re-tests to help people maintain and improve their standard.

 Local RoSPA Advanced Drivers and Riders groups promote advanced driving or riding, and provide free tutoring to help local people to prepare for, and take, RoSPA's advanced test.
-In order to do this, Groups should have as many Group Tutors as necessary to meet demand.
-This Group Tutors Guide sets out requirements for Group Tutors, and the process for Groups to prepare and manage their Group Tutors.
+In order to do this, Groups have at least one Advanced Tutor whose role is to train and approve Group Tutors to help members to prepare to take the RoSPA Advanced Test.